gchazot/OneEvent/README.md

 (Note that this can only be configured after the event has been created)

 #### Pricing Categories
-Sadly, sometimes, participants have to contribute to be able to attend your event.
-OneEvent provides an easy way to track who has paid what they owe.
+Sadly, sometimes, participants have to contribute to be able to attend your event. dds_registration provides an easy way to track who has paid what they owe.

 Multiple categories of price can be defined and named to offer different prices.
 Users can be